sg-s/xolotl/docs/how-to/install-configure.md

 You will have to manually set your `MATLAB` paths.
 Make sure you add the main folder for `puppeteer`, `cpplab`, `xolotl` and `srinivas.gs_mtools`.

 !!! note
-Remember also to copy all git hooks from `xolotl/git-hooks` to `xolotl/.git/hooks/`.
+    If you are developing xolotl further, remember also to copy all git hooks from `xolotl/git-hooks` to `xolotl/.git/hooks/`.

 ## Updating